 - broadcast visual images, whether or not combined with sounds, that consist predominantly of alphanumeric text (eg, Teletext).

 "Broadcasting" covers radio and television, including subscription services but not pay-per-view channels.
 A "broadcaster " is a person who broadcasts programmes, but does not include a transmission service supplier unless they have some control over what is broadcast.
 The "broadcaster" will generally be a station or network manager.

 Users of this guidance should check the legal definitions and their applications when appropriate.

 News, comment and current affairs exempt

-The rules do not apply to broadcaster's news, comment or current affairs programmes but broadcasters must ensure that such programmes do not appear to encourage voters to vote for or against particular parties or candidates.
+The rules do not apply to broadcaster's news, comment or current affairs programmes.
+Broadcasting restrictions only apply to programmes broadcast for a candidate or party.

 Other election-related advertisers covered

-Individuals or organisations who are not parties or candidates (including third parties) may broadcast an advertisement which relates to an election, such as advocating for or against a policy, but it must not name or directly advocate for or against a party or candidate.
+Individuals or organisations who are not parties or candidates (including third parties) may broadcast advertisements at any time.
 Such advertisements must contain a promoter statement, Electoral Act 1993 s204F and s.221A.
 A promoter statement including the promoter's name and full street address of where the promoter usually lives or any other place where he or she can usually be contacted between 9am and 5pm on any working day to ensure that the rules around promoter statements are met.

 Non-partisan, community service, station announcements (eg, free listings of candidate meetings, encouragement to enrol or vote) may be broadcast and must contain an authorisation statement giving the true name and street address of the home or work of the person authorising it.